Oyster Stuffing Recipe

 • Add 1/2 of the oysters over the top.

-fresh oysters in a dish with crackers to make Thanksgiving stuffing
+Crackers and butter in a baking dish with oysters to make oyster dressing.

 • Randomly place 9 small pieces of cubed butter over the top.